-Starting an Indiana LLC
+Starting an Indiana LLC, step-by-step

 (We recommend Northwest.
 We've reviewed all the top companies in the industry.
 And Northwest is our #1 pick for prices, customer support, and address privacy.
 Check out Northwest vs LegalZoom to learn more.)

 How much does it cost to start an LLC in Indiana?

 It costs $95 to start an LLC in Indiana.

 And then it costs $31 every 2 years.

 What are these fees for?

 - The $95 is to file the Articles of Organization – the document that creates an LLC.